Rajpratik71/sheepdog-wiki/Getting-Started.md

 ## Install

-A cluster has 3 key compenents:
+A cluster has 3 key components:

-1. a cluster manager (zookeeper);
+1. A cluster manager (like zookeeper or corosync)
-1. sheepdog;
+1. sheepdog
-1. qemu.
+1. QEMU

-Not all of them are required on each nodes.
+Not all of them are required on each node.
-Usually sheepdog amd qemu are installed on every node.
-Zookeer on three nodes.
+Usually sheepdog and QEMU are installed on every node, and the cluster manager on three nodes.

 * [Install From Binaries](Install From Binaries)
 * [Install From Sources](Install From Sources)

-## Configure the cluste manager
+## Configure the cluster manager

-This is an example using three nodes with ip 192.168.2.45,192.168.2.46,192.168.2.47.
+This is an example using zookeper on three nodes with the following IPs: 192.168.2.45, 192.168.2.46 and 192.168.2.47.

 <pre>
 # Same on every node